-Danish Design Centre and CLEAN invites six cities to participate in the 2-year long innovation driven project.
-The municipalities will have the opportunity to work both systematically and in practice with local circular challenges, in collaboration with companies, research environments and citizens, and in close contact with other Danish cities.
+The two-year-long innovation-driven project allows the municipalities to work systematically and in practice with local circular challenges, collaborate with companies, research environments, and citizens, and have close contact with the five other cities.

-Based on design and matchmaking with the right actors and partners, the courses meet the municipalities’ need for a more systemic, cross-sectoral and holistic approach to the circular transition.
+Based on design and matchmaking with the right actors and partners, the courses meet the cities’ need for a more systemic, cross-sectoral, and holistic approach to the circular transition.